 Follow these 5 tips below to get the results you’re looking for:

 Have a Customer Focus.

-It doesn’t really matter how great your products are if you can’t convey how your services will be of use to the customer.
-Keep the focus on the person you’re talking to, directly addressing the person by first name and zeroing in on how you can help his or her business.
+It doesn’t matter how great your products are if you can’t convey how your services will uniquely help each customer.
+Focus on the person you’re talking to, directly addressing the person by the first name and zeroing in on how you can help their business.

 Put Them at Ease.